How to Detox Your Mouth Naturally After a Sugary Meal – 3 Fast, Dentist-Approved Ways (Stop Cavities Before They Start)

 Step 3 – Use a 30‑Second Baking Soda Rinse (Natural Oral Detox Solution)

-Why it works: Baking soda is highly alkaline (pH ~8.3).
-It instantly neutralizes the acids produced by bacteria, raising your mouth’s pH back to a safe zone where remineralization can occur.
-It also helps break down the sticky matrix of plaque, making it easier for saliva to wash away debris.
 This rinse completes your effort to Detox Your Mouth Naturally After a Sugary Meal and is a fantastic best homemade mouthwash for enamel repair.
-If you prefer a ready‑to‑use option, explore 7 Best Natural Mouthwashes That Actually Work (No Harsh Chemicals!) – all are free of alcohol and low‑pH ingredients.
+If you’re looking for a low-prep option, then all 7 Best Natural Mouthwashes That Really Work (No Harsh Chemicals!) we reviewed are alcohol-free, and low pH.

 Mix a batch of baking soda rinse tonight and store it in a sealed bottle.
 Use it after your next sugary snack – you’ll Detox Your Mouth Naturally After a Sugary Meal and feel the difference instantly.